Writers Write is a writing resource and we have written this post on the awesome foursome fictional characters to help you write a book.

 Great plots are awesome.
 Beautiful descriptions are awe-inspiring.
-But if you can crack character, you are made.
+But if you can crack the awesome foursome fictional characters, you are made.

 - The Protagonist: – Has to achieve the goal.
 This is your hero and your hero is nothing without his or her story goal.
 What do they want?
 What are they going to do for next 300 pages?
 The story revolves around this character.
 He or she should be in most of the scenes and if they are not in the scene, the other characters should be talking about them in their absence.

 - The Antagonist: – Opposes the goal.
 Your baddie is in opposition to your hero.
 It’s that simple.
 He or she doesn’t have to be evil.
 What is your hero’s story goal?
 Who wants to stop him?
 That is your antagonist.
 His motivation should be as strong as your protagonist’s is.

 - The Friend: – Helps protagonist achieve his goal.
 Who do you call when you are in trouble?
 Who do you call when you have good news?
 Chances are your friend is on the list.
 Your hero needs a friend too.
 The friend can also be the mirror character.
 They usually have a shared past and shared morals, but most importantly, they share the protagonist’s goal.